JacobSWalker/EmGWAS/README.md

 # EmGWAS
-Epistatic Microbial GWAS using a random forest method
+Epistatic Microbial GWAS.

+Currently a work in progress.